enricoopezzo/weather/README.md

 # Weather App

-a simple app that shows current weather for the searched city.
+A simple app that shows current weather for the searched city.
+Styled using only bootstrap, without creating any stylesheet.

 ## Resources